We may earn money or products from the companies mentioned in this post.

 - Use a price book.
 I think I will remember…everything!
 But, I have learned that unless I write something down there is a very good chance that I will forget it!
 I write down the prices of items I buy so I can tell if I’m really getting a good deal or not.

-- Make a list of easy to prepare meals that your family likes to eat (mine include baked potatoes, spaghetti with store bought sauce (purchased when it was on sale), bean burritos, and quesadillas.
+- Make a list of easy to prepare meals that your family likes to eat (mine include baked potatoes, spaghetti with store bought sauce, bean burritos, and quesadillas.)

 - Buy meat in bulk when it is on sale.
 I really like purchasing my chicken and ground beef from Zaycon.
 Plus…they often send out sales in their emails…and of course, that is when I buy!